 |Crane Bottom Block||Check for cracks, damage, and wear to the various working parts.
 See that the sheaves are smooth and don’t grind or make unusual noises when they rotate.
 Can you see the capacity markings clearly?|

 |Load Chain and Wire Rope||Make sure the wire is unbroken with no damage or corrosion.Check that the diameter hasn’t decreased in size.Are the chain sprockets working correctly?Look at each chain of the load chain to see they are free of cracks, corrosion, and other damage.Ensure there are no wires pulled from strain reliefs.Check for wear at contact points.|

 |Other Items||Test brakes.Check for loose items that could cause a fall hazard.Ensure there is no oil, diesel, or gasoline leakage anywhere.
 Check all rivets, pins, and rollers.Check for worn cracked or distorted pins, shafts, bearings, gears, and rollers|

 Here are some checklists you can use for overhead crane inspections:

-If you want to create your checklist, you can download this overhead crane inspection checklist template to make sure that your cranes are in good working order before you use them.
+If you want to create your own checklists, you can use the template builder in your Capptions Direct account to make sure that your cranes are in good working order before you use them.
+You can download this overhead crane inspection checklist template to make sure that your cranes are in good working order before you use them.

 |Alternative to checklists